MirrorNetworking/Mirror/docs/Concepts/Visibility.md

 When a player on a remote client joins a networked game, only GameObjects that are network-visible to the player will be spawned on that remote client.
 This means that even if the player enters a large world with many networked GameObjects, the game can start quickly because it does not need to spawn every GameObject that exists in the world.
 Note that this applies to networked GameObjects in your Scene, but does not affect the loading of Assets.
 Unity still takes time to load the Assets for registered Prefabs and Scene GameObjects.

 When a player moves within the world, the set of network-visible GameObjects changes.
 The player’s client is told about these changes as they happen.
 The ObjectHide message is sent to clients when a GameObject becomes no longer network-visible.
-By default, Unity destroys the GameObject when it receives this message.
-When a GameObject becomes visible, the client receives an ObjectSpawn message, as if Unity has spawned the GameObject for the first time.
+By default, Mirror destroys the GameObject when it receives this message.
+When a GameObject becomes visible, the client receives an ObjectSpawn message, as if Mirror has spawned the GameObject for the first time.
 By default, the GameObject is instantiated like any other spawned GameObject.

 ## Network Visibility on the Host